link1905/system-design-101/content/docs/data-persistence/media-storage.md

 }
 ```

+#### Object Chunking

 To address this, we can divide objects into fixed-size units called **chunks**.
 Chunking not only balances resource usage but also allows parallel read/write operations across servers.

-#### Object Chunking

-The most straightforward chunking strategy is to divide objects into equal-sized parts.

 For instance, if the configured chunk size is `100MB`,
 a `200MB` object will be split into two chunks, which can be stored on different servers: